KayMaks/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-### Calculate the total number of steps taken per day:
+### Calculate the total number of steps taken per day

 ``` r